 - As sunlight is thought to make rosacea symptoms worse in some patients, protection from the sun with the use of an effective sun cream on the face with a minimum 15 SPF and UVA protection is advised

-- If you have dry facial skin a non-perfumed moisturiser cream, such as one from the Dr Lowe signature skin care range, is highly recommended
+- If you have dry facial skin a non-perfumed moisturiser cream is highly recommended

 - You should avoid using any abrasive or steroid creams (unless specifically advised by a Dermatologist)

 - Drugs that dilate the blood vessels can make rosacea worse

 - Caffeine, alcohol and certain spicy foods can trigger rosacea, so cut down or eliminate these from your diet Women may find that certain cosmetic and facial products cause a flare up of their rosacea symtoms and may need to find alternative hypoallergenic products that suit them through trial and error.